jedrzejkubica/Elixir-BH-2025/README.md

 Then it parses the samples file, and for each sample generates a consensus sequence (using samtools and bcftools) by applying variants from previously generated VCF to reference sequence.

-We generated haploblock phased sequences for all samples from the CBH population for chromosome 6.
+We generated haploblock phased sequences (format: sample_chr_region_start-end_hap1/2.fa) for all samples from the CBH population for chromosome 6.

 5. Population-specific haploblock alignments